How to make Paneer

 Once the milk comes to boil, simmer and add the curdling agent (lemon juice or vinegar).

-Stir the milk continuously with a ladle until the milk curdles completely.
-Keep the flame low add this moment.
+Stir the milk gently with a ladle until the milk curdles completely.
+Boost the flame, milk will start curdling.

 If the milk does not curdle properly, feel free to add more curdling agent (lemon juice or vinegar) until the curdled milk and water separate completely.